MrFix-Autotesting-Framework/MrFix-Autotesting-Framework/README.md

 If there is a variable "driver" in the method, it is a variable of the Selenium Webdriver type.
 For example: driver = webdriver.Chrome()

-What's new in version 6.1.0 ?
+What's new in version 6.1.1 ?
+    - Due to the change in access to the clipboard in Google Chrome, a new method has been created for inserting text from the clipboard into the input field on the browser page insert_from_clipboard(browser, input_xpath) What's new in version 6.1.0 ?
     - Added 3 methods for work of cookies: get_all_cookies(driver) - this method receives all cookies